saiya/dsps/server/doc/storage/redis.md

 Redis storage implementation requires Redis Clusters or Redis nodes.

-The implementation can use multiple clusters or nodes to prevent data loss (see "Why DSPS (can) use multiple Redis clusters/nodes" section below).
-So that `redis` configuration takes array of Redis endpoint configurations.
+Note that Redis or Redis cluster could lose data when reboot/failover occurs.
+To prevent data loss, write multiple storage configurations to use multiple Redis-es.
+See [Multiple Storages](./README.md#multiple-storage) section of storage configuration document.

-Each `redis` configuration requires one of followings:
+Each `redis` configuration requires exactly one of followings:

 - `singleNode` (string): `host:port` (e.g. `'localhost:6379'`) strings point Redis
 - `cluster` (list of string): Cluster endpoint list that is list of `host:port` points seed nodes